Free Trial

 Tracker Fx calculates your real win rate automatically from synced broker trades and shows it next to expectancy and risk/reward, broken down per setup, symbol and session, so you see whether each win rate is actually profitable.

 Yes.
-Tracker Fx includes a 14-day free trial with full access to all journaling and analytics features.
-The free trial is available for all platforms except MetaTrader, which requires a paid plan.
+Tracker Fx includes a 7-day free trial with full access to all journaling and analytics features.
+Card required, cancel anytime from your account settings before day 7 to avoid being billed.

 Connect cTrader, Bybit or OANDA and Tracker Fx calculates your real win rate next to expectancy and risk/reward, per setup, so you finally know if the number is good.